Liam-s-lind/history-project1/README.md

 # Web History

 ## Description
-Web History is a comprehensive website dedicated to presenting historical events with a focus on accuracy and engaging storytelling.
-Our site features detailed accounts of key events in history, a rich gallery of historical images, and informative videos.
+Web History offers a dynamic exploration of historical events, blending accuracy with immersive storytelling.
+Our platform enriches your understanding of the past through meticulously detailed narratives, a curated gallery of historical images, and engaging educational videos.

 ## Table of Contents
 - [Installation](#installation)